-The settlement of Petawawa was influenced by trading routes along the Ottawa River and later along the Pembroke-Matawa Road (1854) followed by The Canadian Central Railway (1879) which was later absorbed by the Canadian Pacific Railway in 1881.
+The settlement of Petawawa was influenced by trading routes along the Ottawa River and later along the Pembroke-Matawa Road (1854), followed by The Canadian Central Railway (1879) which was later absorbed by the Canadian Pacific Railway in 1881.
 The name "Petawawa" was officially recognized August 1, 1857, in a government advertisement in the Ottawa Tribune newspaper.
-It was originally spelled in a variety of ways but probably derived from the spelling "Petewahweh" which is believed to mean "a noise is heard far away" likely reference to the many rapids along the Petawawa River.
+It was originally spelled in a variety of ways but probably derived from the spelling "Petewahweh" which is an Algonquin word meaning "where one hears the noise of the water" - a likely reference to the many rapids along the Petawawa River.